 Tools for simple exercises include ruler, calculator and Excel spreadsheet.
 For programs of modest complexity, Matlab programming will be used.
 For more complex projects, we'll use software packages such as Surfer or Gslib.

-Questions & Answers:

-(1) during lecture; (2) office hour;
+Questions for the instructor: (1) during lecture; (2) office hour (online or in person); (3) email instructor to set up an appointment for other times.

 Course Web Page: